Last Updated on January 1, 2023

-The Samoyed is a fluffy breed, known for their luxurious white coat.
+The Samoyed is a fluffy breed, known for its luxurious white coat.
 Like the Shiba Inu, these dogs were also initially bred for hunting purposes, as well as herding.

 With the Shiba Inu and Samoyed, both being strong-willed dogs, the Shiba Inu Samoyed mix will have a confident, bold personality.

-However, the Samoyed also lends a more loving, gentle, family-focussed side to the Shiba Inu mix.
+However, the Samoyed also lends a more loving, gentle, family-focused side to the Shiba Inu mix.
 A good thing too, because their beautiful white coat just begs to be cuddled.